FLYR-Open-Source/flyr-lib-go/README.md

 When you create a new Span, it returns back a new `context.Context` value.
 This new context contains the Span information.

-When logging inside a block of code that is wrapped in a Span, it is recommended to pass to the Logger the new context that was includes the Span.
+When logging inside a block of code that is wrapped in a Span, it is recommended to pass to the Logger the new context that includes the Span information.
 That won't only inluce the Trace and Span IDs into the log, but also will automatically include into the Spans the attributes that are being passed to the Logger.

 That ensures useful information for debugging will be present at the same time in both the logs and the spans.

+> [!IMPORTANT]
+> Debug logs do not contain the Trace and Span ID and also do not attach any given metadata to the Span.
+That is useful because including the debug logs to the spans can flood them with unnecessary information, making them harder to interpret.

 #### Distributed Tracing
 TBD